p-i-ki/amazon-clone-app/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Project Issue

+This project is not completed yet , need some fixes to run on Android and also some features are not added .